Fine Art is the making and study of visual art.

 • We offer grants that go towards the cost of arts materials.

-• The Dolphin Gallery is run by St John's Fine Art students, providing an experimental space, while the Barn in the Kendrew Quadrangle hosts ambitious exhibitions, as well as acting as a space for workshops and activities in art, film, music and drama.
+• The Dolphin Gallery is run by the St John's Arts Officer, providing an experimental space open to bookings by all Ruskin students, while the Barn in the Kendrew Quadrangle hosts ambitious exhibitions, as well as acting as a space for workshops and activities in art, film, music and drama.

-• Our graduates have been successful in many fields, as fine artists, art curators and writers.
+• Our graduates have been successful in many fields, as fine artists, curators, critics, writers, teachers, designers, and directors in the creative industries.
+Many pursue postgraduate degrees.

 Watch a St John's student talking about studying Fine Art: